 Any property or part of any property in the United Kingdom may, at any time, be compulsorily acquired by a UK government department or local authority in connection with proposed redevelopment or infrastructure projects.
 If this were to occur, compensation would be payable on the basis of the value of all owners' and tenants' proprietary interests in that property at the time of the related purchase as determined by reference to a statutory compensation code, but the compensation could be less than the Group's assessment of the property's current market value, or the relevant apportionment of such market value where only part of a property is subject to a compulsory purchase order.
-In the case of an acquisition of the whole or part of that property, the relevant freehold, heritable or long leasehold estate were inadequate, this may have a material adverse impact on the Group's business, prospects, financial condition and/or results of operations.
+In the case of an acquisition of the whole or part of that property, the relevant freehold, heritable or long leasehold estate and any lease would both be acquired.
+If the amount received from the proceeds of purchase of the relevant freehold, heritable or long leasehold estate were inadequate, this may have a material adverse impact on the Group's business, prospects, financial condition and/or results of operations.